-It has the following attributes:
+It has one attribute which is creationDate.

-creationDate

-routeNode

-routeEdge

 Because dynamic indoor environment may imply change in space availability and accessibility, a path at a given time may not be suitable anymore at another time.
 For this reason, the creationDate attribute helps indicating at which time a given route was created.
 The routeNode and routeEdge attributes are both ordered sequences of Node and Edge references to describe the different parts of the route path.
 Therefore, the first and last routeNode elements correspond respectively to the starting and destination points of the route.

 Data dictionary and requirements